kieranjwhite/calendar_mirror/README.md

 forums](https://www.raspberrypi.org/forums/viewtopic.php?p=1044893).

-Switching between mounting the root partition as read-only and mounting as read-write should be as easy as editing /boot/cmdline.txt deleting or inserting boot=overlay.
+Switching between mounting the root partition as read-only and mounting as read-write is as easy as editing /boot/cmdline.txt deleting or inserting boot=overlay.
 The Raspberry Pi will need to be rebooted for the change to take effect.
 For now please ensure that the root partition is mounted in read-write mode.